 I am sure this summer is really taking a toll on you people with the rising Celsius and dripping sweat.
-However, amidst all these adversities there are few people having the best time of the year while we struggle through our day.
+However, amidst all these adversities there are few people having the best time.

 Do you know who they are?

 Yes, you guessed right.
-They are those AC or air conditioner manufacturing companies and sellers who are having a party time on our cash.
+They are those AC or air conditioner makers having a party time on our cash.

-In any cooling device be it a refrigerator or an air conditioner, compressor plays a very important part and it is also the main culprit for your high electricity bill.
-The compressor require electric energy to operate and thus more the compressor run, more energy is used and hence higher are the bills you have to pay.
+In any cooling device be it a refrigerator or an air conditioner, compressor plays a very important part.
+It is also the main culprit for your high electricity bill.
+The compressor requires electric energy to operate.
+More the compressor run, more energy is used and hence higher bills.

-There a question might arise in you mind, how does the inverter AC be so energy efficient while it has the same parts as any normal air conditioner?
+There a question might arise in your mind, how does the inverter AC be so energy efficient while it has the same parts as any normal air conditioner?

-Your doubt is very much justified as in all the Ads you only hear them saying it saves energy, but how?
+Your doubt is very much justified as Ads say it saves energy, but how?
 They don’t answer that.
 Let me explain to you in very simple terms without getting too technical on the functioning of an air conditioner.
 If you want some detailed explanation there are many good articles you can read.
-Anyways we are here to save money and be smart rather become engineers, right?
 So back to our discussion on how an inverter AC actually saves energy and in turn save our money on electricity bills?

 These are the reasons why you don’t always need an inverter AC